datahub-zjlab/Global_Mineral_Indices_Computing_Engine/README.md

     This guide will help you understand how to use `Script3_computing.py` to perform advanced computations on data stored in an ODPS (Online Data Processing Service) table.

-    The script enables you to execute different computational methods on your data, including merging data, color transfer, and mineral indices calculation.
+    The script enables you to execute different computational methods on your data, including merging data, color balancing, and mineral indices calculation.

     Here's what you can achieve with `Script3_computing.py`:

-    (1) **Merge Data**(merge): Perform DN to radiance conversion, atmospheric correction, and merge operations on your data.
+    (1) **Mosaic Data**(mosaic): Perform DN to radiance conversion, atmospheric correction, and merge operations on your data.

-    (2) **Color Transfer**(color_transfer): In addition to merging, apply color (spectral) transfer to your data.
+    (2) **Color Balancing**(color_balancing): In addition to merging, apply color (spectral) transfer to your data.

-    (3) **Mineral Indices Calculation**(mineral_indices): After merging and color transfer, calculate mineral indices for your data.
+    (3) **Mineral Indices Calculation**(mineral_indices): After merging and color balancing, calculate mineral indices for your data.

     To use this script, you will need to have data in an ODPS table and specify the source and results tables.